 About Dr. Johnson

-Dr. Johnson is an inspirational author, writer, and educator.
-His life mission to teach, mentor, write, and inspire others.
+Dr. Johnson is also an inspirational author, writer, and educator.
+His life mission is to teach, mentor, write, and inspire others.
 He has earned a PhD in Postsecondary and Adult Education, a Certificate in Training and Performance Improvement (TPI), a Master’s in Adult Education, and a Master of Business Administration (MBA).

 Come join Dr. J’s new group, Motivation for Transformation:

-Any time of the day, visit this group to find your source of motivation, to be inspired and more importantly, have your mindset transformed: https://www.linkedin.com/groups/9108352/
+• Any time of the day, visit this group to find your source of motivation, to be inspired and more importantly, have your mindset transformed: Motivation for Transformation

 Dr. J offers transformative resources